.comment-link {margin-left:.6em;}

 --> SITEMAP <--

-The University of Michigan's Index of Consumer Sentiment (ICS) - FINAL Results for August 2025 was released today:
+The University of Michigan's Index of Consumer Sentiment (ICS) - PRELIMINARY Results for December, 2025 was released today:

 =========